gamernetwork/gastatsdash/docs/analytics_service.rst

 Youtube Analytics
 -----------------

+We have set up access to the Youtube Analytics and Reporting API using OAuth 2.0.
+You will need to do this as well, following :ref:`these steps <oauth_account>` or for more info go `here <https://developers.google.com/youtube/reporting/guides/authorization>`_ or `here <https://developers.google.com/api-client-library/python/guide/aaa_oauth>`_.

 You must have a content owner ID as this is how the analytics queries are set up.